 Our experts by experience have received training and many of them have also accumulated experience by providing peer support.

-Peer support lies at the heart of Sosped Foundation.
-It appears in different forms within Sosped Foundation’s projects and activities, but the idea remains the same:
+Peer support and peer-to-peer action appears in different forms within our projects and activities, but the idea remains the same:

 - mutually offered and reciprocal help among people with similar experiences